duffn/dumb-password-rules/README.md

 ### [OVH](https://www.ovh.com/us/)

-Not really a password rule per se, but the 2FA entry field has optional buttons for incrementing and decresasing the code value.
+Not really a password rule per se, but the 2FA entry field has optional buttons for incrementing and decreasing the code value.
 Yes, those buttons allow you to go into the negatives.

 ![OVH](/screenshots/ovh.png "OVH")